 – decrees and orders of the President of the Russian Federation, the Government of the Russian Federation;

-– model regulation on an educational institution;
+– standard regulations on an educational institution;

 – regulatory legal acts of the Ministry of Education of the Russian Federation;